Birchwood woman arrested with 14 ounces of meth

 A Birchwood woman has been arrested for possessing 394 grams (13.9 ounces) of methamphetamine plus hallucinogenic mushrooms, marijuana and drug paraphernalia, according to a March 24 press release from Sawyer County Sheriff Doug Mrotek.

 On Sunday, March 21, Sawyer County deputies were investigating illegal drug activity in the Sawyer County area.
-During the course of the investigation, a traffic stop was conducted by deputies on a 2001 Dodge Durango traveling south on County Highway F in the Town of Edgewater.
+During the course of the investigation, a traffic stop was conducted by deputies on a 2001 Dodge Durango traveling south on Cty.
+Hwy.
+F in the Town of Edgewater.

-As a result of the traffic stop, deputies arrested the driver of the vehicle, Kena M. Baird, 40, of 15554 Lake Street, Birchwood.
-Baird was arrested for Possession with intent to manufacture/deliver methamphetamine, possession of THC, and possession of drug paraphernalia.
+As a result of the traffic stop, deputies arrested the driver of the vehicle, Kena M. Baird, 40, of Birchwood.
+Baird was arrested for possession with intent to manufacture/deliver methamphetamine, possession of THC, and possession of drug paraphernalia.

-Baird is currently being held in the Sawyer County Jail on a $50,000 cash bond.
-She has been charged by the district attorney with possession of more than 50 grams of meth with intent to deliver, possession of THC and possession of drug paraphernalia.
-Her initial court appearance is set for Thursday, March 25.
+Baird is currently being held in the Sawyer County Jail on a $50,000 cash bond pending the filing of charges.

 Post a comment as